 the introduction of specific occupations associated with the environment and conservation

-changes linked to the upgrading of skills but the de-skilling of manufacturing processes, and
+changes linked to the upgrading of skills but the deskilling of manufacturing processes

 the recognition of the development of customer service occupations and the emergence of remote service provision through the operation of call centres

-Whilst an objective of the revision had been to maintain a reasonable degree of continuity with SOC 90, the main priority was to bring the classification up-to-date to reflect changes in society.
+While an objective of the revision had been to maintain a reasonable degree of continuity with SOC90, the main priority was to bring the classification up to date to reflect changes in society.
 This has resulted in significant changes to the classification.

-Although there are still nine major groups, the top tier of the classification, their titles have been changed to reflect the change in content.
+Although there are still 9 major groups, the top tier of the classification, their titles have been changed to reflect the change in content.